SamSkolnick/NFT/GREEN_AGENT_GUIDE.md

 - **Performance**: How accurate are the predictions?
 - **Constraints**: Does the agent respect time/memory limits?
 - **Research Quality**: Does the agent demonstrate novel, cross-domain approaches?
+- **Data Transfer**: Sends training and validation datasets directly as A2A artifacts (supports files up to 10MB).

 ### Key Features
 - **RAG-Enhanced Evaluation**: Uses ChromaDB to retrieve past evaluation contexts